Bong Lacson

-Eugenio José "Bong" Villarreal Lacson (/tl/) is a Filipino politician who has served as the 42nd governor of Negros Occidental.
+Eugenio José "Bong" Villarreal Lacson (/tl/) is a Filipino politician who has served as the 42nd governor of Negros Occidental since 2019.
 A member of the Nationalist People's Coalition, he previously served as the province's vice governor from 2013 to 2019, and was the mayor of San Carlos, Negros Occidental, from 2001 to 2010.

 Life and career

 Lacson served three consecutive terms as the mayor of his native San Carlos, Negros Occidental.
 In the 2013 elections, he ran as the running mate of Genaro Alvarez, a former vice governor.
 While Alvarez lost the gubernatorial election to Alfredo Marañon, he was elected vice governor.
 As vice governor, he maintained a good relationship with the Governor.
 He decided not to run against Governor Marañon in the next election, though the governor ran for reelection Jeffrey Ferrer as his running mate, after failed reunification talks between the United Negros Alliance and his coalition, the Love Negros Alliance.
 In 2019, he was elected governor.